Moscow Strikes Back: Russian versions

+Foreign versions

 The English version's narration was written by Albert Maltz, with uncredited writing by Jay Leyda, and Elliot Paul.
-The narration was voiced by Edward G. Robinson.
 It was distributed by Artkino Pictures and Republic Pictures.
 The film was first shown in the New York on 15 August 1942 at the Globe Theatre.
 The New York Times credits it as: "Russian documentary produced by the Central Studios, Moscow, USSR; English commentary by Albert Maltz, narrated by Edward G. Robinson; editing and montage by Slavko Vorkapich; musical score arranged by Dimitri Tiomkin; released here through Artkino Pictures, Inc. At the Globe Theatre."
 Footage was included in Frank Capra's The Battle of Russia.

+A French version, translated by André David, was narrated by Charles Boyer.

 Reception

-In 1942, the New York Times began its review with the words:

-"Out of the great Winter counter-offensive that began on Dec.
-6 of last year on the approaches to Moscow, Russian front-line cameramen have brought a film that will live in the archives of our time.
-Moscow Strikes Back, now at the Globe, is not a film to be described in ordinary reviewer's terms, for these events were not staged before a camera and artistically arranged; they were recorded amidst a struggle that knew no quarter.
-Yet, here is a film to knot the fist and seize the heart with anger, a film that stings like a slap in the face of complacence, a scourge and lash against the delusion that there may still be an easy way out.
-Here is a film to lift the spirit with the courage of a people who have gone all-out."

-The Times reviewer describes the film in detail, admitting that words are inadequate, and adds that "The savagery of that retreat is a spectacle to stun the mind."
-He finds "infinitely more terrible" the sight of the atrocities, "the naked and slaughtered children stretched out in ghastly rows, the youths dangling limply in the cold from gallows that were rickety, but strong enough."
-The review concludes that "To say that Moscow Strikes Back is a great film is to fall into inappropriate cliché."
+In 1942, the New York Times reviewed the film favourably, stating that the work of "Russian front-line cameramen" would "live in the archives of our time."
+The review stated that it was not "to be described in ordinary reviewer's terms" as the film was not staged but recorded in actual combat.
+It had a powerful effect, "sting[ing] like a slap in the face of complacence", and "lift[ing] the spirit with the courage of a people who have gone all-out."
+The Times reviewer described the film in detail, admitting that words are inadequate, and adds that "The savagery of that retreat is a spectacle to stun the mind."
+He found "infinitely more terrible" the sight of the atrocities, "the naked and slaughtered children stretched out in ghastly rows, the youths dangling limply in the cold from gallows that were rickety, but strong enough."
+The review concluded that "To say that Moscow Strikes Back is a great film is to fall into inappropriate cliché."
 Slavko Vorkapich's editing is described as brilliant; Albert Maltz's writing as terse, Robinson's voice-over as moving, "but that does not tell the story of what the heroic cameramen have done", filming "amid the fury of battle".

+Stalin is said to have told Capra on his visit to Russia that he was happy with the film.